CrypticSignal/video-quality-metrics/README.md

 - [Optional] Structural Similarity Index (SSIM). *You must use the `-ssim` argument.*
 - [Optional] Peak Signal-to-Noise-Ratio (PSNR). *You must use the `-psnr` argument.*

+# Requirements:
+- Python **3.6+**
+- `pip install -r requirements.txt`
+- FFmpeg installed and in your PATH.
+Your build of FFmpeg must have `--enable-libvmaf` in the configuration (unless you don't care about the quality metrics and you specify `-dqs` when running this command line program).
+If you're on Windows, you can download an FFmpeg binary which has `--enable-libvmaf` in the configuration by clicking on [this](http://learnffmpeg.s3.amazonaws.com/ffmpeg-vmaf-static-bin.zip) link.
+- The files **vmaf_v0.6.1.pkl** and **vmaf_v0.6.1.pkl.model** need to be in the same directory as video-metrics.py.
+These files are not needed if you only want the encoding time and filesize to be shown (you must specify `-dqs` in this case).

 # Usage:
 ```
 usage: video-metrics.py [-h] -ovp ORIGINAL_VIDEO_PATH [-e {x264,x265}]